deepspacerobots/code-test-boarding-pass/README.md

 # Boarding Pass

 We work at an intersection between human needs and technical requirements.
 We use design and development to negotiate a resolution between the separate, often opposing priorities of people, organizations, and machines.
+This challenge will test your ability to evaluate a complex problem, use design principles to generate a solution, and development skills to execute your solution.

 In /assets you will find an image of a poorly-designed boarding pass from Delta Airlines (boarding-pass.jpg).
 The boarding pass is perfectly adequate as a machine-readable inventory tracking tag, but it is ineffective as a human-readable resource.
 While all the necessary information a person would need is present, it is scattered across the pass without clear visual organization or hierarchy, making it difficult for a person to use.